// SERVICES / MLOPS

 If your engineering organisation does not yet have a dedicated SRE function, AIOps is likely not your most immediate priority for investment.
 The signal-to-noise problem AIOps solves only emerges at a certain operational scale.

 MLOps is the discipline that catches and corrects model degradation before it becomes a business problem.
-It exists because ML systems have failure modes that DevOps and traditional infrastructure tooling weren't designed to detect.
+It exists because ML systems have failure modes traditional infrastructure tooling wasn't designed to detect.

 What MLOps Covers